benjypng/logseq-swapblocks-plugin/README.md

 # Overview

-Simple plugin to swap a reference block with its original block and preserve it's other references.
+Simple plugin to swap a reference block or an embed reference block with its original block and preserve it's other references.

 # Instructions